 “A low-flying military helicopter was circling demonstrators in Tahrir Square, Cairo in July 2013, signalling that the military, who had ousted Morsi, had begun to take centre stage in a new phase of political life.
 This was one of the few moments of peaceful protesting.
 Shortly afterwards, the tear gas canisters ignited behind me and clashes between police and protestors increased.”

-“Egyptian riot policeman were firing teargas to move back protesters in Tahrir Square.
+“Egyptian riot policeman were firing teargas to move back protesters in Tahir Square in 2011.
 Journalists weren't immune.
 Myself and colleagues were met with the same aggressive policing as the demonstrators.
-Seven years on, and we’re seeing more images of police brutality around the world and of security forces repressing crowds and attacking journalists.”
+Some years on, and we’re seeing more images of police brutality around the world and of security forces repressing crowds and attacking journalists.”

 This was the aftermath near the Rabaa Adawiya mosque in Cairo on 14th August 2013, when Egyptian security forces cleared a sit-in of hundreds of supporters of Morsi.
 It was to become one of the deadliest days for demonstrations in Egypt.
 It’s a haunting image that came shortly after Eid al Fitr, when many Egyptians had spent time with family.
 Among the billowing smoke is a banner left over from the celebrations reading simply 'Happy Eid’ in Arabic.